 It would be very useful if people who suffer from gluten intolerance could consume a limited number of low gluten based products without suffering from the consequence, or if the trace amounts of gluten in “gluten free” foods (which can still cause severe problems) could be taken out by another non-digestible food ingredient.
 To achieve this would mean preventing coeliac activating peptides from coming into contact with the mucosal epithelia and its receptors.
 Could the addition of a natural ingredient or combination of ingredients be the answer?

 Another class of undigestible polysaccharide being used in health products is chitosan.
 This is a solubilised form of chitin – from the shells of crabs, lobsters, crustaceans and also from some types of mushroom.
-What distinguishes it from many other polysaccharides is that whilst most others are either polyanionic (negatively charged) or neutral (no charge), chitosans are polycationic (positively charged) and appear to be ideal bioadhesive materials
+What distinguishes it from many other polysaccharides is that whilst most others are either polyanionic (negatively charged) or neutral (no charge), chitosans are polycationic (positively charged) and appear to be ideal bioadhesive materials .

 Potential of protein-polysaccharide interactions

 It is known from the work of Tolstuguzov and others that some combinations of proteins and polysaccharides can form complexes .
 Proteins can also self-associate by themselves strongly and weakly and polysaccharides can form strong self-aggregation complexes by themselves and also with other macromolecules such as mucins, forming the basis of mucoadhesive strategies .
-Very recently one class of polysaccharide has been shown by the powerful method of sedimentation velocity in the analytical ultracentrifuge to oligomerize in a way more reminiscent of proteins
+Very recently one class of polysaccharide has been shown by the powerful method of sedimentation velocity in the analytical ultracentrifuge to oligomerize in a way more reminiscent of proteins .

 Detecting interactions and assaying the interaction strength using the analytical ultracentrifuge

-was based on measurements performed in a classical Beckman Model E ultracentrifuge with Schlieren optics.
+The study of Seifert et al. was based on measurements performed in a classical Beckman Model E ultracentrifuge with Schlieren optics.
 Since then there have been considerable advances in the methodology – the use of the new generation analytical ultracentrifuge with on-line data capture of optical records of the changing concentration distribution in an ultracentrifuge cell – using both UV-absorption optics and refractometric optics - together with advances in software facilitating the almost routine measurement of distributions of sedimentation coefficient.

 Although promising, the goal now is to see if there exists a non-toxic biopolymer combination providing not only a strong interaction with the form that gliadins present themselves to mucosal epithelia – the pepsin-trypsin digested form - but an interaction which will withstand the physiological stresses in the alimentary tract and the bioprocessing stresses during food preparation.
 The value of the ultracentrifuge as an assay procedure is it involves no columns or membranes – as required by chromatographic or field flow fractionation procedures – or any immobilisation onto surfaces as is required by techniques such as surface plasmon resonance.
 It may well turn out that there may be no polysaccharide which gives an interaction that is strong enough – and resistant enough to external effects, but at least there is now another methodology to explore the interactions.

 Food and Agriculture Organisation of the United Nations

 High molecular weight